DeedMob/node.js-engineer-code-challenge/README.md

 Follow the [challenge mission](#your-mission) according to the [provided requirements](#requirements) and do your best.
 Good luck!

+## Submission

+Please email us engineering@deedmob.com your submission, which includes your name, code, and a short description of what technologies you used and why, and also how and what you would improve about your solution if you had more time :)

 ## License

 [MIT](LICENSE) © 2018 Dash Core Team